syntaxkim/project2-chatterbox/README.md

 ## Notes
 * The application is deployed with [Heroku](https://www.heroku.com).
 * Due to server's automatic sleep function, a short delay could occur to reboot the application.
+* Manually set time to South Korea as hosting server is located in United States.

 ## Languages and Tools